xyfool-66/xyfool-66.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yufei Xue is a third year undergraduate student from School of Information Science and Technology, [Southeast University](https://www.seu.edu.cn/).
-He is a member of Lab of Efficient Architecture and Digital Signal Processing (LEADS) supervised by Prof. Chuan Zhang.
-My research interest includes channel estimation, convex optimization and machine learning.
 As an IEEE student member, I am working at Lab of Efficient Architectures for Digital-communication and Signal-processing (LEADS) and National Mobile Communications Research Laboratory, [Southeast University](https://www.seu.edu.cn/).
 I am the honours (ranking first) student of School of Informmation Science and Technology.
 During 2022 and 2023, I am a member of Zhishan Student Lecture Group of Southeast University.
 My research interest includes channel estimation, compressive sensing, and the reconfigurable intelligent surface (RIS) in wireless communication of 5G and 6G.

 # 🔥 News